jhmartel/0x/_pages/about.md

 permalink: /about/
 ---

-Welcome to JHM Labs !
+Welcome to JHM Labs.

-JHM is a CDN mathematician specializing in optimal transport, costs, energy, electrodynamics, topology of singularity, and more.
+JHM is a Canadian mathematician, specializing in optimal transport, costs, probability, energy, electrodynamics, topology of singularities, and more.
+Beyond mathematics, we have interest in natural science, classical physics, economics, monetary policy, commodities, and technology.

-This blog is the beginning of JHM releasing preprints and broadcasting ideas.
-Our interest is developing our python skill set, and simultaneously developing the electrodynamics inspired by Ampere, Weber, and the Brazilian physicist AKT Assis.

-These days [2022-03-17] we are specially interested in the mathematics of insurance and cyber risk.
-The question of _measuring_ cyber risks is key to enabling profitable cyber insurance policies.
-This is subject of current research.

 This website is powered by **[fastpages](https://github.com/fastai/fastpages)** [^1].
+We are releasing preprints and broadcasting ideas and short articles.
+Our goal is to regularly release draft articles.
+Specifically we are interested in developing our python skills, investigating the electrodynamics inspired by Ampere, Weber, and the Brazilian physicist A.K.T.
+Assis at Unicamp University.